-Dying Alone: Ichise inadvertantly fulfils Ran's prophecy of him.
-However, as the power of his Texhnolyzed limbs almost dissipates completely, his arm projects an image of a flower onto the ground.
+Dying Alone: Ichise inadvertently fulfils Ran's prophecy of him.
+However, as the power of his texhnolyzed limbs almost dissipates completely, his arm projects an image of a flower onto the ground.

 Enemy Mine: Onishi tries to negotiate this with the Racan and the Salvation Union in the beginning of the series when he suspects that somebody's attempting to break the incredibly fragile peace in Lux.